-“Oh, do I ever!
-I have my mother and father, of course, but I also have nine other siblings!”
+“Oh, do I ever!”
+Gerald adjusted himself in his seat with a wiggle.
+“I have my mother and father, of course, but I also have nine other siblings!”

 “Nine!”
 Ellie repeated.
 “That must be absolute chaos.”

-“Oh, definitely.
+“You better believe it!
 It’s not easy being the eldest.
 I’m basically a third parent to them.”

-“I suppose that makes sense.”
+“I see.
+Well, I suppose that all makes sense.”

 “You’re most welcome, Miss Ellie.
 It really is good food, isn’t it?”

-“Ohh, I ate too much again,” Gerald groaned.
-“Miss Ellie, may I ride on your shoulder?
+“Ohh, I ate too much,” Gerald groaned.
+“May I ride on your shoulder, Miss Ellie?
 I’ll direct you where to go.”

 “I shouldn’t have done that with such a full tummy.
 Remind me to take up on your offer to be lifted next time.”

-“I’ll be sure to,” she chuckled, standing upright.
+“I’ll be sure to,” she chuckled.
 “So, where are we headed?”

 “Southward,” he pointed from her shoulder.

-“So, we’re really going to the castle, then?” she asked.
+“So, we’re really going to the castle, then?”

 “Mm.”
-Gerald began fidgeting with his paws.
+Gerald began fidgeting his paws.

 “It’s awfully frightening looking, don’t you think?”

-A pained noise came from Gerald.
+A pained noise squealed out of Gerald.

-“You should leave all of the talking to me, Miss Ellie.
+“You should just leave all of the talking to me, Miss Ellie.
 I think that would be for the best.”